Gxwhipp/Fitnite-Topology-Enumeration/README.md

 called an N Basic Number which is obtained by deleteing the diagonal of ones from the rows of the N x N matrix and then concatenating the rows into a single N*(N-1) bit number.

-For example, a single topology from a set with 7 members is represented by a 42 bit number.
+For example, a single topology from a set with 8 members is represented by a 56 bit number.
-All 9535241 topologies on a set with seven members are stored in a file of 123105544 bytes.

 4.)
 Program Execution Modes